hieunguyen0202/Udemy-Course-Training/Udemy_Course/Linux-Programming/System-Administration/Readme.md

 - File : `/etc/sudoers`
 ## Monitor Users (who, last, w, id)
 - `who`: tell you how many people logged into the system
-- `last': tell you all the detail of every user that have been logged in
+- `last`: tell you all the detail of every user that have been logged in
   ```
   last
   // The last time, the user logged in